jalanderos/jalanderos.github.io/_pages/about.md

 ([successful!](https://www.instagram.com/p/CdRmXUmMqK7/?hl=en))
 liquid rocket engine tests.

-I’d be glad to learn about your interests, so please feel free to reach out!
+I'd be glad to learn about your interests, so please feel free to reach out!
 My email and LinkedIn are under the above Follow button.

 Upcoming Events
 ======